GridlockNetwork/Resources/whitepapers/readme.md

 ### Wallet Generation

-New users generate a Gridlock wallet by creating an "account" with Gridlock and defining an Identity and log-in credentials.
-The identity consists of non-private information like full name, government ID, etc. and access credentials can be a combination of multiple options including password, 2FA, biometrics, etc. This information is required so decentralized devices can uniquely identify the user.
+New users generate a Gridlock wallet by creating an "account" with Gridlock and defining an identity and log-in credentials.
+The identity consists of non-private information, such as full name and government ID, and access credentials, which are a combination of password, 2FA, biometrics, etc. This information is required so decentralized devices can uniquely identify the user.
 All information is encrypted client-side, so the identity of the user remains secret.

 Once the user has created a wallet, they can generate addresses for each cryptocurrency they wish to store.